 While this might sound simple enough, proving that a defendant didn’t take reasonable steps to ensure safety for visitors can be a difficult thing to prove.
 In order to do so, the plaintiff needs to show that they knew, or should have known about the hazard which resulted in physical harm.
 For many, the required proof can only be obtained with the assistance of an attorney.

-With the number of vehicles in a parking garage and typically 24-hour access to anyone who wants to walk though, parking garages are often the location of robberies and rapes.
+With the number of vehicles in a parking garage and typically 24-hour access to anyone who wants to walk through, parking garages are often the location of robberies and rapes.
 It’s easy for an attacker to hide around the corner of a car or sneak up on someone getting into their vehicle.

 Just recently, a man attempted to rob and rape a 61-year-old woman in a parking garage.
 When she opened her car door, he attacked her from behind, pushed her into the vehicle, and attempted to rape her.
 Although he was not successful in that regard, he did cause her serious emotional and physical pain, bruising her and breaking a finger.